 I’ve wanted to do an apprenticeship since finishing my A Levels in 2016 but could never find anything in the field of work I had experience with or was interested in.
 When I saw an apprenticeship in business administration, I remembered I had enjoyed Business Studies in college so thought I would give it a go.

 I found out about this apprenticeship through the Government Apprenticeship website.
 I had been looking on a variety of different websites, such as Indeed, but never had much luck.
-Fortunately I spotted this apprenticeship on the website and applied.
+Fortunately, I spotted this apprenticeship on the website and applied.

 I chose an apprenticeship so I could learn a new skill whilst on the job.
-I have never really enjoyed the aspect of school where you learn whilst sitting in a classroom.
+I’ve never really enjoyed the aspect of school where you learn whilst sitting in a classroom.
 I prefer to be practical and proactive throughout my day.
 Prior to this apprenticeship, I had spoken to friends and family who had also done apprenticeships and they told me many positive things about learning whilst on the job, developing new skills and being able to gain a qualification at the end of it.

-In my career, I am most inspired by my mother as she has shown me that if you put your mind to something then anything is possible.
+In my career, I’m most inspired by my mother as she has shown me that if you put your mind to something then anything is possible.
 She was employed in mundane jobs for many years but in 2013 she applied to go to university to train in midwifery and qualified last year.
 She put her mind to her career and the hard work paid off.
 Now she is doing a job she really enjoys.